How To Become an HVAC Technician

 • Ductwork fabrication

-Good communication and time management skills are vital to become an HVAC tech, as the role often requires direct contact with customers and completing several jobs in a single shift.
-Physical strength and stamina are also essential, since HVACR work requires standing and moving around.
+Good communication and time management skills are vital to becoming an HVAC tech, as the role often requires direct contact with customers and completing several jobs in a single shift.
+Physical strength and stamina are also essential since HVACR work requires standing and moving around.

 So, if attending a trade school is the answer to, “How to become an HVAC tech?” where can you enroll?

 HVACR technician training is offered at several UTI campus locations throughout the country.
-The program is 9 months long and helps get students career-ready through the following courses:33
+The program is 9 months long and helps get students career-ready through courses such as:33

 • Heating Systems II

 The curriculum also covers customer relations.
-Instructors who have experience working in the field can help them prepare to navigate and maintain professional relationships by sharpening soft skills like communication, professionalism and problem-solving.
+Instructors who have experience working in the field can help you prepare to navigate and maintain professional relationships by sharpening soft skills like communication, professionalism and problem-solving.

 Graduates will also receive a certificate of completion and be prepared to test for valuable industry certifications!